What is a mobile deposit?

-Mobile deposit allows you to deposit checks from the comfort of your home or office.
-All you need is the Bluevine mobile app (available in both the Apple App Store and the Google Play store), a properly endorsed check, and a well-lit area.
+To deposit a check, all you need is the Bluevine mobile app (available for free in both the Apple App Store and the Google Play Store), a properly endorsed check, and a well-lit area.

 What is a properly endorsed check?